 Llano had about six weeks of stringent lockdown, where most businesses were closed to outside visitors.
 Landmasters continued to meet clients on an appointment-only basis, and properties under contract closed as scheduled.
 In May, we opened and resumed business hours as usual, but have been taking precautions to protect our clients as well as our agents.

 As for the real estate market, the last several months have seen a dramatic increase in interest in Llano County properties, with more out-of-town buyers than ever before.
 Days on the market have decreased for residential properties in the City of Llano and Kingsland, and demand is high, especially for affordable homes in the $100K to $200K price range.
 The market is also strong for Lake LBJ and Lake Buchanan homes, where multiple offers are often seen on desirable properties.
-Ranches are also seeing increased inactivity.
+Ranches are also seeing increased activity.
 During normal years, August has always been a slow month for us, but not this year.

 We believe that the pandemic has caused a shift in more buyers looking to relocate to rural areas.
 More workers are able to work from home, and this trend looks to continue.
 We are also seeing many buyers looking for a weekend or vacation home, away from the city, a place to shelter in if necessary.
 Strong demand, coupled with record-low interest rates, means that homes are “flying off the shelf”.
 Having a good buyer’s agent on your side that knows the local market is more important than ever!